-2018 was a busy year for the United States in terms of states’ gambling legislation.
-Legal online and brick and mortar gambling have been at the center of attention for lawmakers.
-Currently, 48 states in the US allow some type of live gambling.
+2019 was a busy year for the United States in terms of states’ gambling legislation.
+Legal online and brick and mortar wagering have been at the center of attention for lawmakers.
+Currently, 48 states in the US allow some type of live betting.
 Hawaii and Utah do not allow gambling.

 Attorney General Steve Marshall’s court battle with the Houston Economic Development Association (HEDA) came to an end in September.
 HEDA, which owns Center Stage bingo hall in Southern Alabama, agreed to remove video lottery terminals (VLTs) from the venue.
 HEDA agreed to stop two-ball betting, as well, though Center Stage continues to offer paper bingo.

-A few bingo halls and gaming venues exist, but these are tribal gaming establishments which offer only bingo and pull-tabs.
+A few bingo halls and gaming venues exist, but these are tribal gaming establishments that offer only bingo and pull-tabs.

-After the US Supreme Court repealed the PASPA (Professional and Amateur Sports Protection Act)federal ban on sports betting in 46 states, Arizona Gov. Doug Ducey and Attorney General Mark Brnovich said their state might legalize sports betting at tribal casinos.
+After the US Supreme Court repealed the PASPA (Professional and Amateur Sports Protection Act)federal ban on sports betting in 46 states, Arizona Governor, Doug Ducey, and Attorney General Mark Brnovich said their state might legalize sports betting at tribal casinos.

 Oaklawn Jockey Club plans to build a casino on the site of the Oaklawn horse track in Garland County.
 The Racing Commission will oversee the licensing process for the Jefferson County and Pope County casinos.
 Arkansas legalized land-based sports betting in 2018 but denied these bookmakers the right to launch mobile sports betting apps.

 On PokerStars’ side were the Morongo Tribe of Cabazon, the San Manuel Band of Mission Indians, and the Bicycle Poker Club in Los Angeles.
 Against PokerStars were Pechanga Band of Luiseno Indians, the Pala Tribe, and the Agua Caliente Tribe.
 After the San Manuel Band pulled support for PokerStars in 2016, a decision called a “titanic shift in the landscape”, the pro-online poker faction lost momentum.